Trams in Porto: Proposed expansions

 Line 1 - line could in the future be extended from Foz to Castelo do Queijo or even Matosinhos and from Infante to the São Bento railway station via Rua Mouzinho da Silveira.

 Tram museum

 The Tram Museum is located in the old central power plant of the tram in Massarelos, next to an active STCP depot.
 The museum was inaugurated in May 1992.
 It preserves sixteen electric cars, five trailer cars and two maintenance cars.
-A parade of old cars is held annually along the streets of Massarelos and Passeio Alegre.
+A parade of old cars is held annually between Infante and Passeio Alegre.

-The museum was reopened in November 2015 with an €8 entrance charge.
+See the museum's web site for the current entry fee.
+A discount may be obtained with a valid tram ticket.